QuickNS/azure-batch/samples/dotnet/job_tasks/Readme.md

 ### Setup

-Fill in the settings in *settings.json* file and rename it to *accountsettings.json*.
+Fill in the settings in *settings.json* file

-The BatchConfig.LoadAccountSettings looks for a file named **accountsettings.json** to retrieve the configuration.